cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ### Beats

-The Beats are open source data shippers that you install as agents on your servers to send operational data to Elasticsearch.
-Beats can send data directly to Elasticsearch or via Logstash, where you can further process and enhance the data.
-To ship log files, we will use Filebeat.
+Beats are open source data shippers that can be installed as agents on servers to send operational data directly to Elasticsearch or via Logstash, where it can be further processed and enhanced.
+There's a number of Beats for different purposes:

+- Filebeat: Log files
+- Metricbeat: Metrics
+- Packetbeat: Network data
+- Heartbeat: Uptime monitoring

+See the full list in the Beats page (https://www.elastic.co/products/beats).
+As we intend to ship log files, we'll use Filebeat.

 ### Logstash

 Logstash is a powerful tool that integrates with a wide variety of deployments.
 It offers a large selection of plugins to help you parse, enrich, transform, and buffer data from a variety of sources.
-If your data requires additional processing that is not available in Beats, then you need to add Logstash to your deployment.
+If the data requires additional processing that is not available in Beats, then Logstash must be added to the deployment.

 ### Putting the pieces together

 The following diagram illustrates how the components of Elastic Stack interact with each other:

 ![Elastic Stack][img.elastic-stack]

+- File beat will collect data from the log files and will ship it to Logststash.
+Logstash will enhance the data and send it to Elasticsearch for storage and indexing.
+Finally, the data can be visualized in Kibana.

 ## Overview of our micro services